Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 And that leads on to the next part of our review of Diamonds Direct lab diamond shopping: Buying pre-set lab diamond jewelry.

 As we have already highlighted, we recommend pairing jewelry with lab diamonds from the jeweler’s selection of loose lab-grown diamonds.
-This way, you avoid the often sub-par diamond pairings when buying ready-made jewelry, and instead, you often both save and get a better and more suitable diamond.
+This way, you avoid the often subpar diamond pairings when buying ready-made jewelry, and instead, you usually both save and get a more suitable diamond.
 Learn more in our guide to buying loose lab diamonds.

-However, in some cases, the diamond pairings are suitable (e.g., at Ritani), or you cannot pair the particular jewelry design with the diamonds you have picked yourself.
+However, in some cases, the diamond pairings are suitable (e.g., at Ritani), or you may not be able to pair the particular jewelry design with the diamonds you picked.

 The diamond cut, in particular, is crucial in determining the stone’s overall appearance and brilliance, making it an essential factor to consider when purchasing lab-grown diamonds.